pydata/xarray/doc/internals.rst

 Decoders
 ++++++++
-The decoders implement the specific operations to transform data on-disk representation to Xarray representation.
+The decoders implement specific operations to transform data from on-disk representation to Xarray representation.

-A classic example is the decoding of the time.
-In the NetCDF, the variable time is stored as integers witha time unit that contains an origin (for
-example: "seconds since 1970-1-1"), Xarray transforms the pair integer and unit in a ``NumPy.datetimes``.
+A classic example is the “time” variable decoding operation.
+In NetCDF, the elements of the “time” variable are stored as integers, and the unit contains an origin (for example: "seconds since 1970-1-1").
+In this case, Xarray transforms the pair integer-unit in a ``np.datetimes``.

-The standard decoders implemented by Xarray are:
+The standard decoders implemented in Xarray are:
 - strings.CharacterArrayCoder()
 - strings.EncodedStringCoder()
 - variables.UnsignedIntegerCoder()